jskycak3/jpskycak.github.io/_pages/compsci.md

 ## [Bio](#bio)

 I got my feet wet in physics research as a high-schooler, contributing to projects at IU South Bend and Notre Dame.
 As an underclassman at Notre Dame, I worked on projects in math and computational neuroscience; as an as an upperclassman, I simultaneously worked full-time as a data scientist at a local analytics consulting company.
-I'm currently working on a MS in computer science through Georgia Tech, after which I plan to pursue a PhD in computational health/biology.
+I'm currently working on a MS in computer science through Georgia Tech.

 ## [Experience](#experience)